 Want to buy this book?
 Buy now!

 Want to buy the book and in the UK?
 Here’s a sneaky wee code to get you free postage when you buy it from my publisher P+H Books (works till October 31) – put in code FREEDOM at checkout and it will be posted to you the same day from Glasgow!
-Go to www.poniesandhorsespublishing.com/shop You can also pop in to The Hidden Lane Gallery in Finnieston and get a copy if you’re in Glasgow.
+Go to www.poniesandhorsespublishing.com/shop You can also pop in to various fine places in Glasgow, Edinburgh and Toronto and get a copy.

 There’s a book trailer on YouTube, which features me rambling on about the book.
 It mentions motorized poultry and flower-decked llamas.